bkatchmar/rick-and-morty-api-consumption/README.md

 ## Dashboard.js
 Main Dashboard or default route target

+## Character.js
+Table view of all Rick and Morty characters

+## IndividualCharacter.js
+View for an individual character, using react card

 ## api_call/UrlEndPointGenerator.js
 Used to generate the URL endpoints that we call in a way that makes the code look a little more presentable (at least I think so)